gumaerc-testorg/hst.121-fall-2005/content/pages/readings.md

 Recommended Reading Material
 ----------------------------

-Although the [lecture notes]({{< baseurl >}}/pages/lecture-notes) represent the only required reading material for this course, time constraints prohibit a comprehensive coverage of all essential topics in gastroenterology.
+Although the {{% resource_link 1c4b8ea0-5de6-6c17-9bfc-bfe5e773f8e0 "lecture notes" %}} represent the only required reading material for this course, time constraints prohibit a comprehensive coverage of all essential topics in gastroenterology.
 You are therefore highly encouraged to supplement your reading during the course by the following two resources:

 Cotran, Ramzi S., Vinay Kumar, Tucker Collins, and Stanley L. Robbins.
 "The Gastrointestinal Tract," "Liver and the Biliary Tract," and "The Pancreas."
 Chapters 18, 19, and 20 in _Robbins Pathological Basis of Diseases_.
 6th ed.
 Philadelphia, PA: W.B.
 Saunders Co., 1999.
 ISBN: 9780721673356 .